Moving into a retirement village is a big decision – here are some answers to some of the more commonly asked questions.

 On moving in to one of our Villages you will pay a price for your home, determined by its size, location in the village, market conditions, and a lot of other factors – just as you would for any real estate purchase.
 For Retirement Village homes in the Perth metro area this entry price is on average only 84% of the cost of a median house price in the same postcode*.

 2 – A monthly common services fee.

 During your stay you’ll pay a monthly ‘common services’ fee, which helps cover the running costs of the Village and amenities, and keep everything maintained to a very high standard.
 Please note, this does not include your own general living expenses, such as telephone, internet, electricity and contents insurance.
 The monthly common services fee varies across Villages, depending on what amenities are on offer.
-As per the Retirement Villages Act 1992, St Ives does not profit from this fee.
 When reviewing the monthly fee, consider the fact that you probably already pay an equal amount in rates, upkeep and lifestyle costs.

 3 – The outgoing costs.